Tipos de arroz: el ingrediente que decide el éxito de tu paella

 3. A good quality paella pan , adapted to the diameter of the fire

-At SIDONNIS, we understand that good cooking depends not only on the ingredients, but also on technical control.
-That's why our gas burners feature a double adjustable ring, a robust light alloy body, and a stainless steel finish, so every rice you cook is a success.
+At SIDONNIS, we understand that good cooking depends not only on the ingredients but also on technical control.
+That's why our gas burners feature a double adjustable ring, a robust lightweight alloy body, and a stainless steel finish, ensuring that every rice dish you cook is a success.

 Because cooking is telling a story.
 And with the right rice, every story can end in applause.